 Speak to a seasoned medical malpractice attorney to learn about your rights, case process, and legal options to move forward.

-Who Gives the Opening Statement and Closing Statements?
+Who Gives the Opening Statement and Closing Statements in a Malpractice Case?

 At the beginning of St. Petersburg medical malpractice trials, the plaintiff will give the initial opening statement.
 They will set forth the facts and evidence that the plaintiff anticipates will be presented during the trial.
 After the plaintiff’s opening statement is concluded, the defendant will then put on an opening statement, after which the presentation of evidence portion of the trial will commence.